-Add in a high-quality detergent such as Surf Excel Matic Liquid.
-We love the fact that it is available in both the top load and front load variant, making it suitable for every kind of washing machine.
-As per the pack, Surf Excel Matic Liquid quickly dissolves in water, works on stains effectively and leaves no residue – neither on the clothes nor in the machine!
+Add in a high-quality detergent such as Surf Excel 3 in 1 Smart Shots .
+We love the fact that it is available in both the top load and front load variants, making it suitable for every kind of washing machine.
+As per the pack, Surf Excel 3 in 1 Smart Shots has concentrated liquids which dissolve completely in water during the wash and leave no residue – neither on the clothes nor in the machine!
 For our white clothes, this is even more important as we wouldn’t want even the slightest bit of detergent residue on our pristine whites.

 5. Check the Care Label of the Garments Before Setting the Wash Cycle